techToy-Studio/symphoni-composer/docs/map/1-map-interface.md

 ### Toolbar
 - In the toolbar, there are useful tools to place notes, as well as utility tools like copy and paste.
 - The note placement tools are only available when the cursor is in a __valid__ timestamp to place down a note.
-### Preview Space
+### Viewport
-- Preview Space gives you the ability to see how your level will look before you share it with others.
+- Viewport gives you the ability to see how your level will look before you share it with others.
-- You can also directly place and edit notes in the preview space.
-To edit an existing note, click on the note in the preview space.
+- You can also directly place and edit notes in the viewport.
+To edit an existing note, click on the note in the viewport.
-- When your mouse is hovering in the preview space, scrolling will move the playback position of the audio
+- When your mouse is hovering in the viewport, scrolling will move the playback position of the audio
 ### Properties Panel
 - In the properties panel, you can adjust note settings.
 - When multi-editing, all the properties will show up.
 Editing a type-specific property will only change all the notes of that type in your selection.